 Amazon Sellers: FBA vs FBM

-Amazon offers two solutions to the above.
-That is from the possibility to choose between FBA vs FBM process.
-The decision will have different impacts on your online business.
+Amazon offers two solutions: that is, the possibility to choose between FBA vs FBM processes.
+This decision will have a different impact on your online business.

 What do we mean by FBA vs FBM?

 We started talking about two solutions, but what do we mean by FBA vs FBM?
 The FBA abbreviation stands for “Fulfillment by Amazon”, that is Amazon.
 FBA is a service that Amazon offers sellers to help them manage their inventory, inventory, shipping and customer service.

 Sellers who use the FBA service send their products to the Amazon distribution center, which stores them until an order needs to be shipped.
 Once the order is received, the product will be packaged and sent directly by the Amazon staff.

 FBM instead indicates “Fulfillment by Merchant”, which means that it is managed by the sellers themselves.
 Here we are in a completely different situation.

 In the FBM the inventory, warehousing and shipping processes are in the hands of the seller.
 The seller then uses his own resources to manage the process, and will be fully responsible for every aspect of the operation.

 After a brief introduction on what we mean by FBA vs FBM, let’s analyze them in a more specific way.

 In four words, FBA works this way: You sell, Amazon ships.